manolosolalinde/cv/projects/enertrag.md

 ---
 title: Enertrag WindEnergy-Hydrogen-Biogas Integrated System Simulation Tool
-description: Developed in coordination with the Hochschule Stralsund as a base tool for simulations in the field of Wind Power-
-Hydrogen integrated systems for the Enertrag company
+description: Developed in coordination with the Hochschule Stralsund as a base tool for simulations in the field of Wind Power-Hydrogen integrated systems for the Enertrag company
 image_url: ./images/enertrag.png
 date: 2007-05-01
 order: 8
-local_files: `N:\COMPU VIEJA\Documentos 2009\Matemática\Optimizacion\Enertrag Project Opt`

 ---

 # Enertrag WindEnergy-Hydrogen-Biogas Integrated System Simulation Tool